lennylrz/Joke-generator/README.md

 These elements collectively form the core logic of the random joke generator, ensuring the generation of varied and humorous jokes.

+## Result 🖥
+To display examples of the result, I have run the code multiple times to obtain different outputs:
+##### Example 1:
+    What does a football player do when He thinks of a joke?
+    He cancels the plans for tonight!!
+    Do you get it?!
+    It's funny because the football player is all alone.
+    He is loved by no one!!
+HAHHAHA ( ͡° ͜ʖ ͡°)

+##### Example 2:
+    What does a bird do when It fixes a lightbulb?
+    It cancels the plans for tonight!!
+    Do you get it?!
+    It's funny because the bird does not have any plans!
+    It is a bird!! ~(‾▿‾)~

+##### Example 3:

+    What does a bison do when It proposes to a girl?
+    It says nothing!!
+    Do you get it?!
+    It's funny because the bison does not know how to speak! ~(‾▿‾)~
+##### Example 4:

+    What does a bird do when It marries a cat?
+    It thinks: what the hell!!
+    Do you get it?!
+    It's funny because the bird can not think! ಠ_ಠ

 ## Conclusion :page_facing_up:

 In developing this random joke generator project, several key learnings emerged: